robertjamison/robertjamison.github.io/_posts/2021-07-06-bye-privacy-hello-world.md

 ### re-entering the public view

-> "Why come back?
-Because it's different when you own the data."
+> *"Why come back?
+Because it's different when you own the data."*
-> - Me.
+> Me.

 Little Robert never dreamed that the internet would become our most important connection to the world, but that's what happened during the Information Age.
 I gave away details about myself to become closer to my friends, and there shouldn't be anything wrong with that.
 I willing shared myself with the world, just as I'm doing now.  **How is this time different?** No Terms of Agreement; no anonymous comments; no character limits; and no expectations.